by Debbie L. Miller

 “I try,” I say modestly.

 It’s true I was a gardening genius.
 Until the slugs came, that is.
 They ate their way from one side of my garden paradise to the other, spreading their slimy, shimmering snail ooze.
-I lived in fear of Marge stopping by unannounced and finding out what a fraud I was.
+I lived in fear that Marge would stop by unannounced and find out what a fraud I was.

 “Well, it doesn’t surprise me.
 She’s a terrible gardener.
 No gardener worth her weight would have even one slug in her garden.”